netconstructor/jQueryDisplayKeywords/README.md

 1. Debugged JS for FF's & IE's

-2. The positioning of the keywords in the 'show'-div is now faster
+2. The positioning of the keywords in the **displayElement** -div is now faster

 3. All IE till 7.0 supported